Use Your Network (part 1): One of the 4 strategies to find a job

 This was the case for many of my members, including Max.

-Even though he didn’t have any HR, HM or LH based in the USA or who worked in a company based in the USA, he was recommended by his former boss (where he did his internship) to a partner he had in the USA.
+Even though he didn’t have any HR, HM, or LH based in the USA or who worked in a company based in the USA, his former boss (where he did his internship) recommended him to a partner he had in the USA.
 Max then landed his first job interview with a company based in Denver.

-So this time, you will try to reach your contact’s contacts–the second-level contacts.
+So this time, you will try to reach your contacts’ second-level contacts.
 But before you do, be sure to think it through.

 Is your current company also based in the United States?

-In time, you will naturally delete some of the contacts from your list, simply because you do not want to share your project with them.
+In time, you will naturally delete some contacts from your list simply because you do not want to share your project with them.

-But if you feel like doing so, and if you get along with your current employer, share your project with him or her.
-If you have good relationships with your line and human resources managers, they can listen and support you as needed and can be strategic allies.
-You can bring the subject up during your annual interview, or request an appointment if your expatriation project is more urgent.
+But if you feel like doing so and get along with your current employer, share your project with him or her.
+If you have good relationships with your line and human resources managers, they can listen and support you as needed and be strategic allies.
+You can bring the subject up during your annual interview or request an appointment if your expatriation project is more urgent.

-It is even more effective if your company already has a foot in the USA.
+It would be even more effective if your company had already gained a foothold in the USA.
 In this case, you can even attempt a transfer request.

-If this is not the case, your employer may have contacts in the United States with partners, customers or suppliers with whom they work or have worked in the past.
+If not, your employer may have contacts in the United States with partners, customers, or suppliers with whom they work or have worked.
 They can also be very helpful to you.

-One of my former clients found his job in the US hotel industry thanks to his boss who had recommended him to one of his partners in the United States.
+One of my former clients found his job in the US hotel industry thanks to his boss, who recommended him to one of his partners in the United States.

 Again, connecting with one of your contacts is easier if they are close to you or happy with your work.
 But you can also fall on a Booster in your contacts–someone who, even if you do not know them very well, will be ready to help you.